jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+meditate on how card back horizontal can truly show horizontal.
+It

+if possible on non-tiny screens, lower interaction cost of discovering image filters/ logo position... maybe they always should be visible on non-tiny scrrens but might need to speararte them because maybe there is an appropraite UI to tie to clicking the image (as opposed to nothing)

+consider touch target 44 like var(--touchtarget) for small screens, and 4.8 at min something like 414...

+consider max-width 399 because that's more the idea

+web tap highlight annoying when touching image div, at least when image is absent

+with such little CSS (less than 4kb compressed, which is what matters for this particualr decision), it \*might be best for build to INLINE css on html page... save a request and kep index less than 14

 adjust radio buttons for image filters too big orientation portrait on back has wonkey text slider positioning for aside career highightlights text sliders